A guide to tropicalizations: Introduction

-In tropical literature, one usually considers tropicalizations under severe restrictions for the ground field suitable to its own applications.
+In tropical literature, one usually considers tropicalizations under severe restrictions for the ground field suited to the situation at hand.
 These restrictions can be subdivided into four groups.
 First, many papers are written in case of the trivial valuation on $K$.
 Then $\Trop(X)$ is a finite union of rational cones.
 This is a setting which occurs very often in algebraic geometry.
 A second group of people is working under the assumption that $K$ is the field of Puiseux series or a related field.
 This is often used by people interested in the combinatorial structure and effective computation of $\Trop(X)$.
 In this case, $K$ has a natural grading, contains the residue field and the valuation has a canonical section which makes many arguments easier.
 A third group is assuming that the valuation is discrete.
-Most of the valuations occurring in applications (e.g. in number theory) are discrete.
+Most of the valuations occurring in applications to certain fields such as number theory are discrete.
 This makes it possible to use noetherian models over the valuation ring.
 Finally, a fourth group of people is working with algebraically closed ground fields endowed with a non-trivial complete absolute value.
 This is suitable for using arguments from the theory of rigid analytic spaces.
 As an excellent source for this case, we refer the reader to the recent paper of Baker--Payne--Rabinoff \cite{BPR}.

 The goal of this paper is to survey basic results about tropicalizations and to generalize them to arbitrary non-archimedean absolute values on $K$.
 This will make these results accessible to all kind of applications.
 To handle the difficulties mentioned above, we will use methods from the theory of Berkovich analytic spaces which are very well-suited for this general framework.
 This is not surprising as even in the original Bieri--Groves paper, the analytification $\Xan$ of $X$ with its Berkovich analytic topology was implicitly used before Berkovich introduced his new concept in rigid analytic geometry.
 Most parts of the paper can be read having just a topological understanding of $\Xan$ which is rather elementary.
-The paper is not meant as an introduction to the subject.
+The paper is not meant as an introduction to the subject of tropical geometry.
 For this purpose, we refer the reader to the forthcoming book of Maclagan--Sturmfels \cite{MS}.

 The paper is organized as follows: In Section 2, we introduce the analytification of an algebraic scheme $X$ over $K$ and we sketch how this fits into the theory of Berkovich analytic spaces.
 In Section 3, we define the tropicalization map and the tropicalization of a closed subscheme $X$ of the split torus $\Tor$ over $K$.
 In Section 4, we study models over the valuation ring.
 For a potentially integral point of the generic fibre, we define its reduction to the special fibre.
 We compare this with the reduction map from the theory of strictly affinoid algebras.
 In Section 5, the initial degeneration of a closed subscheme of $\Tor$ at $\omega \in \rdop^n$ is studied leading to an alternative characterization of the tropicalization.